-29. Audi is the exclusive owner of the Audi Trademarks.
-Audi's United States Registrations for the Audi Trademarks (Exhibit 1) are in full force and effect.
-Upon information and belief, Defendants have knowledge of Audi's rights in the Audi Trademarks, and are willfully infringing and intentionally using counterfeits of the Audi Trademarks.
+29. Plaintiff is the exclusive licensee of the Audi Trademarks in the United States.
+The United States Registrations for the Audi Trademarks (Exhibit 1) are in full force and effect.
+Upon information and belief, Defendants have knowledge of Plaintiff's rights in the Audi Trademarks, and are willfully infringing and intentionally using counterfeits of the Audi Trademarks.
 Defendants' willful, intentional and unauthorized use of the Audi Trademarks is likely to cause and is causing confusion, mistake, and deception as to the origin and quality of the Counterfeit Audi Products among the general public.